Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 - **Predictive power:** PRESS is a measure of a model's predictive accuracy on new, unseen data.
 - **Model comparison:** It can be used to compare different models, with the model that has a lower PRESS value being a better predictor.
 - **Overfitting detection:** A large difference between the standard residual sum of squares (RSS) and PRESS can signal that a model may be overfitted to the original training data.

+# Sherman–Morrison Formula